Silica163/ncmp/readme.md

 IF play_queue not empty -> play until it empty
 ELSE -> play from playlist

-WHEN add song to queue -> remove it from playlist
 WHEN played the song in queue -> remove from queue